Athanaseus/aimfast/doc/intro.rst

     $ aimfast --compare-residuals residual1.fits residual2.fits --tigger-model model.lsm.html

-where --tigger-model is the name of the tigger model lsm.html file to locate exact source residuals.
+where --tigger-model is the name of the model or catalog file to locate exact source residuals.
 For random or on source residual noise comparisons, the plot on the left shows the residuals on image 1 and image 2 overlayed and the plot on the right shows the ratios.
 The colorbar shows the distance of the sources from the phase centre.

    .. figure:: https://user-images.githubusercontent.com/16665629/49431465-3fb90a00-f7b6-11e8-929a-c80633b6fe73.png